 Earnings-related pension investors divided into two groups

 Our comparison of investment returns includes 24 pension sector providers from Northern Europe, North America and Asia.
 They are all major pension investors in their respective pension systems, both in terms of coverage and investment assets.
-Two new operators have been added to the comparison since 2018: Japan’s and South Korea’s state pension funds.

 Earnings-related pension investors’ real returns

 The data on return rates are collected from public sources, primarily financial statements and annual reports.
 For Canada and Japan, annual return rates are calculated based on quarterly statistics.
 The figures indicate net returns after expenses and are presented in the national currency.
 Long-term average returns are calculated as a geometric average of annual rates of return.
 Calculations of real return use the average value of OECD Stat’s Consumer Price Index (CPI) for the investment year.
 Nominal returns can also be extracted from the database.